vincelee888/vincelee888.github.io/_posts/2021-11-05-My-Lily58-Mechanical-Keyboard.md

 ---

-Update: Inspired by someone at work, I'm now using a ~~Colemak-DH~~ [https://workmanlayout.org/](Workman layout).
+Update: Inspired by someone at work, I'm now using the ~~Colemak-DH~~ [Workman layout](https://workmanlayout.org/).
 Pretty slow going but can see the potential!